kyleaedwards/teensy-audio-project/README.md

 - [ ] Extra modes
 - [ ] Clock/quantized input
 - [ ] CV DAC output
-- [ ] Maybe (???) refactor grain effect to use two circular buffers so it keeps recording while the other buffer continues writing (see note in effect.h)
+- [ ] Maybe (???) refactor grain effect to use two circular buffers so it keeps recording while the other buffer is frozen during playback (see note in effect.h)

 #### Hardware
 - [ ] Voltage regulator circuit